danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 Note:
 - React exports something known as a Fragment
-- Fragments are a way to group multiple elements without introducing an additional parent element to the DOM
+- Fragments are a way to group multiple elements without introducing an unnecessary element to the DOM
 - They help keep the HTML structure clean when rendering multiple components
+- Think performance at scale

 ---
 <!-- .slide: data-auto-animate="true" -->